-Senators Press CFPB To Dig Into Public Service Loan Forgiveness Problems
+Senators Press CFPB To Dig Into Problems With Public Service Student Loan Program

 Four U.S. senators told the head of the nation's top consumer protection agency Thursday that they want her to launch examinations into serious problems with a program designed to offer loan forgiveness to public service workers.